 Practical advice that is beneficial to support your yoga experience

 If you have any health issues please notify me before the class.
-Not every pose is suitable or appropriate for everyone.
+Not all the practices are suitable or appropriate for everyone all of the time.

 Do not practice on a full stomach.
 Eat at least three hours beforehand.
 If you need to, eat a light healthy snack – e.g. a banana is suitable.